voxos-ai/bolna/README.md

 Refer to the [docs](https://docs.bolna.dev) for a deepdive into all supported providers.

 ## Agents
-This repo contains the following types of agents in the `agents` directory which can be used to create conversational applications:
+This repo contains the following types of agents in the `agents/agent_types` directory which can be used to create conversational applications:

 1. `contextual_conversational_agent`: Free flow agent
 2. `graph_based_conversational_agent`:
 3. `extraction_agent`: Currently WIP.
 [Feel free to contribute and open a PR](https://github.com/bolna-ai/bolna/compare)

+## Local setup
+A basic local setup uses Twilio for telephony.
+We have dockerized the setup in `local_setup/` containing.
+One will need to populate an environment `.env` file from `.env.sample`.

+The setup consists of four containers:

+1. Twilio web server: for initiating the calls one will need to set up a [Twilio account](https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account)
+2. Bolna server: for creating and handling agents
+3. `ngrok`: for tunneling.
+One will need to add the `authtoken` to `ngrok-config.yml`
+4. `redis`: for persisting agents & users contextual data

+Running `docker-compose up --build` will use the `.env` as the environment file and the `agents_data` to start all containers.

+Once the docker containers are up, you can now start to create your agents and instruct them to initiate calls.

 ## Agent Examples

-The repo contains examples for as a reference for creating for application agents in the `agents_data` directory:
+The repo contains examples as a reference for creating for application agents in the `agents_data` directory:

-1. agent_eg_1
-2. agent_eg_2
+1. `airbnb_job`: A `streaming` `conversation` agent where the agent screens potential candidates for a job at AirBnB
+2. `sorting_hat`: A `preprocessed` `conversation` agent which acts as a Sorting Hat for Hogwarts
+3. `yc_screening`: A `streaming` `conversation` agent which acts as a Y Combinator partner asking questions around the idea/startup
+4. `indian_elections_vernacular`: A `streaming` `conversation` agent which asks people for their outlook towards Indian elections in Hindi language
+5. `sample_agent`: A boilerplate sample agent to start building your own agent!

 ## Anatomy of an agent